paul-ollis/vim-vpe/docs/guide/api/api.vpe.rst

     Mix-in to support mapping events to methods for buffers.

-    This differs from EventHandler by use ``self`` as the default pattern.
+    This differs from EventHandler by the use of ``self`` as the default pattern.

 Buffer
 ------